2022 Winter Solstice: What to Know Before It Arrives

 What is the winter solstice?

 The winter solstice is the day we have our shortest day and our longest night.
-Typically, it falls on December 21 or December 22 (only a few days before Christmas) in the Northern Hemisphere and on June 20 or June 21 in the Southern Hemisphere.
+Typically, it falls on Dec.
+21 or Dec.
+22 (only a few days before Christmas) in the Northern Hemisphere, and on June 20 or June 21 in the Southern Hemisphere.

 The winter solstice is rooted in an astronomical event.
 During this time, the sun is at its lowest point in the sky in the Northern Hemisphere.
 This means the Northern Hemisphere is tilted farthest away from the sun, which is why it’s the shortest day of the year.
-After the winter solstice, the Northern Hemisphere starts to tilt towards the sun again, which is why the days get longer.
-Winter still marches on, though, as these winter pictures from across America prove.
+After the winter solstice, the Northern Hemisphere starts to tilt toward the sun again, which is why the days get longer.

 Facts about the winter solstice